ggongon/React-Redux-Chat/README.md

 ## Howdy! 👋

-This is the frontend interview project for DoorDash!
+This is the frontend interview project for <some_hiring_company>!
 We're going to ask you to build something with whatever tools you want, whatever language you want, or whatever.

 If you want to keep it vanilla, that's fine—this should take you two hours with jQuery, plain ol' HTML and CSS.
 If you want to go all out and use other tools, that's fine too—*just make sure you have enough documentation for us to be able to build and run the app*.